ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 Like in Channel Access, **qsrv** waits for search messages.
-The server accepts all (UDP) search messages, checks to see if any of the process variables are located in this IOC, and, if any are found, replies to the sender with an “I have it” message.
+The server accepts all (UDP) search messages, checks to see if any of the process variables are located in this IOC, and if any are found, replies to the sender with an “I have it” message.

 .. _connection-request-server-1: